-For Victory Capital, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For Victory Capital, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +0.06%.

-So, this combination makes it difficult to conclusively predict that Victory Capital will beat the consensus EPS estimate.
+So, this combination indicates that Victory Capital will most likely beat the consensus EPS estimate.